Seiberg-Witten and Gromov invariants for self-dual harmonic 2-forms: Equating ECH and HM cobordism counts

 \subsection{Kuranishi structures}

 In this section we give a proof of the following.

-\begin{prop} Given the hypotheses of Theorem~\ref{thm:moduli}, there is a multi-valued injective map $\Psi_r:\mM\to\M$.
+\begin{prop} Let $\Theta,\mM,\M$ be as in Notation~\ref{notation}.
+Given the hypotheses of Theorem~\ref{thm:moduli}, there is a multi-valued injective map $\Psi_r:\mM\to\M$.
 It is described in Definition~\ref{def:multivalued} and is only multi-valued at those currents in $\mM$ which contain a special curve of multiplicity greater than one. \end{prop}

-\begin{proof} We closely follow \cite{Taubes:ECH=SWF2}*{\S5--7} and the analogous \cite{Taubes:GrtoSW}*{\S4--6}, while noting that the point/loop constraints cause no changes to the arguments (see \cite{Taubes:ECH=SWF5}*{\S4.e}).
+\begin{proof} We closely follow \cite{Taubes:ECH=SWF2}*{\S5--\S7} and the analogous \cite{Taubes:GrtoSW}*{\S4--\S6}, while noting that the point/loop constraints cause no changes to the arguments (see \cite{Taubes:ECH=SWF5}*{\S4.e}).

-The point of \cite{Taubes:ECH=SWF2}*{\S5} is to construct families of configurations $(A^\ast,\Psi^\ast)\in\text{Conn}(E)\times\Gamma(\SS_+)$ for $\cC=\lbrace(C_k,d_k)\rbrace$, such that away from $\bigcup_k C_k\subset\overline X$ the curvature of $A^\ast$ is flat and the $E$-component of $\Psi^\ast$ is covariantly constant.
-The construction involves patching together local configurations on open sets in $\overline X$.
-The difference between compact and noncompact $\overline X$ is that, in the noncompact case, there need not be an embedding of a fixed-radius tubular neighborhood of the punctured curves.
+The first main step in \cite{Taubes:ECH=SWF2}*{\S5} is to construct specific configurations $(A^*,\Psi^*)\in\text{Conn}(E)\times\Gamma(\SS_+)$ for each $\cC=\lbrace(C_k,d_k)\rbrace_k\in\mM$ (and $r\in\RR$), such that away from $\bigcup_k C_k\subset\overline X_0$ the curvature of $A^*$ is flat and the $E$-component of $\Psi^*$ is covariantly constant.
+The construction involves patching together local configurations on open sets in $\overline X_0$.
+The difference between compact and noncompact $\overline X_0$ is that, in the noncompact case, there need not be an embedding of a fixed-radius tubular neighborhood of the punctured curves.
 This complication occurs because the curves may have multiple ends approaching multiple covers of the same Reeb orbit, or an end approaching a multiple cover of a Reeb orbit (see Appendix~\ref{Appendix}).
 But by \cite{Gerig:taming}*{Proposition 3.16} this complication does not occur for the special planes -- this is important to note because we may now treat special planes and special tori on equal footing.